Raffi-Chen/generator/README.md

 <li>Get the hose clamps for the front alternator and middle wires and attach them</li>
 <li>Design a box in Onshape for the motor</li>
 <li>Think about Arduino components to incorporate</li>

+### November 18, 2024
+We forgot to update this for several weeks.
+We finished the motor mount.
+The gear that is mounted to the tire is slightly off center but throwing a bunch more power at the motor results in it turning anyway.
+We have not tested the generator capabilities yet.
+Our next step is to create a mount for the inverter.
+That way we can power it and get 120vac out.
+At first we tried having the gear push against the tire.
+After doing this we found the motor imediatley stalls and we can't push the bike at all.
+After this we put a gear on the tire to have it interact with the motor.
+Because our welding equipment is defunct we had to bolt it directly to the wheel which resulted in it being off center.
+This is because there was no hole for polts so we had to bolt it to the spokes.
+It worked while being off center.
+Not sure why our welding equipment doesn't work otherwise we'd be done in 20 minutes after simply welding the gear to the tire and having that connected to the motor.